Kix Brooks & Ronnie Dunn Went From Total Strangers To Country Hall Of Famers

 The Duo Members That Hardly Knew Each Other

 20 years…that’s how long Brooks & Dunn‘s initial run as a duo lasted before they broke up and “retired” in 2010.
-In those two decades, the duo accomplished things that has taken other artists far longer to do.
+In those two decades, the duo accomplished an impressive amount of things.

 Just a short list of their many achievements include:

 - 20 Number One Hits

 - A Record Number Of CMA Vocal Duo Of The Year Wins (14)

 With stats like those, it’s understandable why people were taken aback when Brooks & Dunn announced they were retiring.
 But if they only knew about the duo’s surprising history, the news of their breakup may not have come as such a shock.

 Kix Brooks was 36 and Ronnie Dunn was nearing 40 when they met for the first time.
 Yes, that’s right, the two men who made up Brooks & Dunn weren’t childhood best friends or longtime buddies.
 Instead, they were two solo country singers trying to make their way in the world who got together for a writing session at the encouragement of music executive Tim DuBois.